Karaoke for Speeches

 During the last years we have slowly but consistently built the world’s largest repository of karaoke speeches: political manifestos, big film speeches, contemporary comments on world events, speeches with a historical dimension or personal confessions.
 We cover a wide range of quality standards: from the most celebrated oratory to the most disturbing profanity.
 Our events are hosted by a professional karaoke host and during the breaks our DJ entertains the guests with some sweet chillin tunes.

-Speech Karaoke started in 2009 and is a constantly expanding project by The Speech Karaoke Action Group, a Finnish-German artist group.
+Speech Karaoke started in 2009 and is a constantly expanding project by a Finnish-German artist group.

 Information for hosts